jchen7381/Assignment_4/README.md

 Things I struggled on:

+1. Especially on quicksort 2 and quicksort3, It shows both quicksorts are verified when I test them but grade scope says otherwise (says they're inccorect and returns 0, when they return 1 on my terminal ).
-1. Especially on quicksort 2 and quicksort3. //lines 210 - 406
+//lines 210 - 406
-I set the pivot to the first element and middle element using a[left] which = a[0] the first element of the array and center = (left + right) /2 which = a[center].
+I set the pivot to the first element and middle element using a[left] which = a[0] the first element of the array and center = (left + right) /2 which = a[center]. set int i = left - 1 and int j = right + 1 (line 318
+and line 345).

 2. struggled with figuring out how to implement comparator into sorting.
 Couldn't figure out the syntaxs and add the template but managed

 3. couldn't figure why my sort were not processing correctly on gradescope, it was because of my function and helper placement.

 If I had more time: